rsocket/rsocket-java/reactivesocket-tck-drivers/README.md

 `--debug` : This is if you want to look at the individual frames being sent and received by the client

+`--tests` : This allows you, when you're running the client, to specify the tests you want to run by name.
+Each test should be comma separated.

+Examples:
+`./run.sh --server --port 4567 --file src/test/resources/servertest.txt` should start up a server  on port `4567` that has its behavior determined by the file `servertest.txt`.

+`./run.sh --client --host localhost --port 4567 --file src/test/resources/clienttest.txt --debug --tests genericTest,badTest` should
+start the client and have it connect to localhost on port `4567` and load the tests in `clienttest.txt` in debug mode, and only run the tests named `genericTest` and `badTest`.